Canberra Airport: Western Concourse

 The Western Concourse opened in March 2013 and conjoins onto the Southern Concourse Terminal.
 Virgin Australia uses its check-in counters and departure gates.
-The Western Concourse also includes the 300-seat Virgin Lounge and Virgin's invitation-only The Club.
+The Western Concourse also includes a 300-seat Virgin Lounge, and previously hosted the invite only “The Club” Lounge, also by Virgin.

 The western concourse was built with space for customs, immigration and quarantine facilities next to the Virgin lounge on the upper floor and on the ground floor.
 These areas were fitted out and opened when Singapore Airlines began its Canberra services to Wellington and Singapore.
 International flights arrive at and depart from gate 5.

 General Aviation Terminal

 The General Aviation Terminal in Canberra Airport is a small separate building located on the far west side of the Terminal Precinct.
 Brindabella Airlines had its head office and maintenance facility located near this terminal prior to the airline's collapse in 2013.